Under the Dome (film): Industry and business

-On March 2, 2015, the first weekday after the documentary's release, the stocks of several environmental companies traded up to ten percent higher.
-The stocks were in companies involved in pollutant treatment, air quality monitoring and green technology, including Sail Hero, Top Resource Conservation Engineering, LongKing Environmental and Create Technology & Science.
+Immediately following the documentary's release, on March 2, 2015, the stock prices of several environmental companies saw significant surges, trading up to ten percent higher.
+This market reaction reflected investor anticipation of increased government investment in environmental remediation and green technologies, including pollutant treatment, air quality monitoring, and renewable energy solutions, as a direct consequence of the film's heightened public awareness.
 In Hong Kong, the shares of BYD Company, a maker of electric vehicles, rose nearly seven percent.